Sunshine-718/AlphaZero/README.md

 ```
 and input 0-6 for each column, i.e., 0 for the 1st column, 1 for the 2nd column.
 Optional argument:
-`-s`: Number of simulation before AlphaZero make an action, set higher for more powerful policy (theoretically), default: 100.
+`-n`: Number of simulation before AlphaZero make an action, set higher for more powerful policy (theoretically), default: 100.
 ## How to train your own AlphaZero?
 Just open `train.ipynb` and run it __after backing up the latest parameter files__.
 __*IMPORTANT!!!*__: